 Basic Watercolor Palette

-- Lemon Yellow (or a greenish yellow like Hansa yellow)
+- Lemon yellow (or a similar greenish yellow like hansa yellow light – I’m currently using this)

-- Quinacridone rose (or a pinkish red like quinacridone red, permanent rose or permanent alizarin crimson)
+- Quinacridone rose (or a similar pinkish red like quinacridone red, or permanent alizarin crimson))

 - Black (I use lamp black but ivory black is fine)